gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerModelExt.md

 ## TowerModelExt.GetAttackModel(this TowerModel) Method

-(Cross-Game compatible) Return the first AttackModel from this TowerModel, if it has one
+Return the first AttackModel from this TowerModel, if it has one

 ```csharp
 public static Assets.Scripts.Models.Towers.Behaviors.Attack.AttackModel GetAttackModel(this Assets.Scripts.Models.Towers.TowerModel towerModel);